 The whole purpose of using the pressure cooker is to take a long cooking process and shorten it.
 If a dish already cooks in less than 20 minutes, using your pressure cooker will NOT save you time, in fact, it may increase the amount of time--as you have to wait for pressure to be reached and pressure to be released.

 So all those recipes for Instant Pot stir-fries?
 It is better to stick with making things like Chicken and Bok Choy and Chicken Stir Fry on the stove.
 And use your Instant Pot to prepare the brown rice to serve on the side.

 Proofing bread in your instant pot is a GREAT idea--baking, not so much!

-There are recipes for Instant Pot Bread out there, but a pressure cooker will never yield a crusty exterior and the result is a super dense, moist bread instead of a delicate crumb that is achieve in recipes like Whole Wheat Bread, Dutch Oven Bread, and Italian Bread.
+There are recipes for Instant Pot Bread out there, but a pressure cooker will never yield a crusty exterior and the result is a super dense, moist bread instead of a delicate crumb that is achieved in recipes like Whole Wheat Bread, Dutch Oven Bread, and Italian Bread.

 You may have thought I lost my mind on this one, but there are so many recipes for Instant Pot Cookies.

 The verdict?
 They are horrible--and take much longer than oven-baked cookies.
 Cookies made in the Instant Pot are missing the crisp exterior and chewy interior that is key to delicious cookies like Neiman Marcus Cookies and Sugar Cookies.

 Adding cornstarch or flour to your recipes at the beginning of pressure cooking can cause your food to burn or for the pressure cooker to not reach pressure.
 And even if a burn notice does not happen, your sauce likely will separate.